ZeroGrammer/Chess-Simulator/README.md

 ### How to build the project

-There is install-dependencies.bat script file in the repo that can be used to install SDL2, SDL2_image and SDL2_tff using curl.
+There is install-dependencies.bat script file in the repo that can be used to install SDL2 and SDL2_image using curl.

 ```console
 $ .\install-dependencies.bat